-1. Eligible Applicants: Geographic and Network Requirements
+1. Eligible Applicants

-A) Geographic Requirements:
+Geographic Requirements

 i.
-The applicant organization must be a rural nonprofit or rural public entity that represents a consortium/network composed of three or more health care providers.
-Federally-recognized tribal entities are eligible to apply as long as they are located in a rural area.
-The applicant organization must be located in a non-metropolitan county or in a rural census tract of a metropolitan county, and all services must be provided in a non-metropolitan county or rural census tract.
+Eligible applicants must be rural nonprofit private or rural public entities that represent a consortium/network composed of three or more health care providers.
+Federally recognized tribal entities are eligible to apply as long as they are located in a non-metropolitan county or in a rural census tract of a metropolitan county, and all services must be provided in a non-metropolitan county or rural census tract.